andreaskaris/kubernetes-clientgo-codegen/README.md

 # How to use this?

 For code generation to work, this code *must* be under `$GOPATH/src`.
-I tried a lot of variations to not have to do this (because my projects normally live outside of $GOPATH, all me a weirdo ...); none work.
+I tried a lot of variations to not have to do this (because my projects normally live outside of $GOPATH, call me a weirdo ...); none work.
 Hence, check this out into your gopath, under `$GOPATH/src/example.com/m`.

 Then, run the following to generate the client-go code:
 ~~~